gottacatchenall/ms_sampling_effort/manuscript.md

 # Conclusion

+***The primary takeaways from this paper***
-In this paper we have demonstrated that false negatives can impact
+In this paper we have demonstrated that false negatives are likely purely due to the distribution of

+***The primary recommendations for study design that this paper provides*** Take species richness and relative abundance into account.
+A model similar to that which we show here can be used to provide a neutral expectation of true-negative probability given a number of observations of individuals at a given place and time.

+***What does the future hold for this research***
-How does this influence our understanding of the structure of ecological networks, and how we infer other things based on that.
+How does this influence our understanding of the structure of ecological networks, and how we infer other things based on that?
 How does this influence our models of interaction prediction?
 How does this effect how we design samples of interactions?
 How can we correct for this bias in existing data?

 # References